Welcome to today's edition of the Rush 24-7 podcast.

 Clyburn didn't specify what it was.

-The horror is that he was going to have to start paying his post op bills in three years.
+The horror is that he was going to have to start paying his post-op bills in three years.

 If this is the worst we can say about American medicine, are we really in that bad a shape after all?

-Well, I have a I have a different uh observation on this.
+I have a different observation on this.

 I mean, look at where we are with this.